mpaglia0/Zeta/README.md

 This is the content of my super blog post.
 ```

-Other metada was created to assign resume of article, with ``headline``:
+Other metadata can be created to assign resume of article, with ``headline``:

  - To RST

 ```rst
 My super title
 ##############